Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesColonial EraWars, US IndianWomen.
 In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical date for this entry is April 24, 1933.

 Location.
 36° 12.697′ N, 86° 36.413′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Hermitage.
-Marker can be reached from Rachels Lane east of Lebanon Pike (U.S. 70), on the right when traveling east.
+It can be reached from Rachels Lane east of Lebanon Pike (U.S. 70), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Hermitage TN 37076, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Confederate Soldiers' Home (a few steps from this marker); The Donelson Family Cemetery (a few steps from this marker); a different marker also named Confederate Soldiers' Home
+At least 8 other markers are within walking distance of this marker: Confederate Soldiers' Home (a few steps from this marker); The Donelson Family Cemetery (a few steps from this marker); a different marker also named Confederate Soldiers' Home

 Paid Advertisement